 Documents uploaded to Market Bookshelf are grouped into three categories to help users find specific documents:

 - Market Analysis – documents that analyze markets from different supply and demand angles

 - Market Interventions – documents and tools about actual market intervention experiences, best practices and lessons learned

 - Cross-Cutting – documents and tools that combine market analysis work with market intervention decisions (i.e. total market approach and market shaping)

-An hour-long webinar will be held at 10 a.m.
-Dec.
-12 to demonstrate how to use Market Bookshelf for information acquisition and sharing.
-Register for the webinar here.
+WDI hosted an hour-long webinar on Dec.
+12 demonstrating how to use Market Bookshelf for information acquisition and sharing.
+Click HERE to watch a replay.

 This range of document types provides relevant resources to a range of stakeholders, implementers and researchers in the global health market community.
 For example, pharmaceutical or device manufacturers now have access to existing market analyses for both target and analogous product areas as they study market conditions across several countries.
 Country governments can review case studies for evaluating collaboration options, and implementing organizations can study market conditions as well as report on program results.